NathanLi/TwitterKitLegacy/README.md

 * To check out a demo app with features already built in, rename `DemoApp/Config.xcconfig.sample` to `DemoApp/Config.xcconfig` and populate the consumer key and secret.
 * Run `DemoApp.xcworkspace` on Xcode to verify build.

-## Code of conduct

-This, and all github.com/twitter projects, are under the [Twitter Open Source Code of Conduct](https://github.com/twitter/code-of-conduct/blob/master/code-of-conduct.md).
-Additionally, see the [Typelevel Code of Conduct](http://typelevel.org/conduct) for specific examples of harassing behavior that are not tolerated.

 ## Contribution